-Allie Kent, director of audience development – has worn many hats during her past 20 years while on the Springer staff, five of those as Box Office Manager and 14 years as Operations Manager.
+Allie Kent, Director of Marketing & Audience Development – has worn many hats during her past 21 years while on the Springer staff.
+She has served as Box Office Manager, Operations Manager, and Director of the Springer Classic Movie Series.
 She was part of the project management team during the construction of the Springer Academy Annex and McClure Theatre.
-She also sits on two of the Springer committees, Design Review and Community Outreach.
-Allie is also the Director of the Springer Classic Movie Series.
-As Director of Audience Development, she manages social, new media and digital marketing, as well as the Springer’s rental program, the Player’s Saloon and gift shop, and box office services.
+She currently sits on two of the Springer committees, Design Review and Community Outreach.
+In her current position as Director of Marketing & Audience Development, she is responsible for developing and implementing marketing strategies, building awareness and growing audiences for the theatre’s events and programming.
+She also manages the Player’s Saloon, The Emporium, and box office services.
 She was recently voted Favorite Bartender by the Ledger Enquirer’s Reader’s Choice Awards.
 You can see her most nights behind the bar in the Player’s Saloon where she loves meeting Springer patrons.

 Laurel Brownlee, Director of Sales – is new to the world of theater.
 After studying fashion and textiles at Savannah College of Art and Design she moved to Columbus in 2005 to pursue a career in the cosmetics industry.
 In 2013 she decided to expand her knowledge of business by enrolling at Columbus State University where she received her Bachelors of Marketing in December of 2015.
 Laurel is happy to assist with group sales, program ads and rental inquiries here at the Springer.

-Heather Willis McLendon, associate Springer Theatre Academy director – first came to the Springer Theatre Academy in 1997 as a student and has always had a special place in her heart for the mission of the Academy and the work of the Springer Opera House.
+Heather Willis McLendon, Associate Director of Education – first came to the Springer Theatre Academy in 1997 as a student and has always had a special place in her heart for the mission of the Academy and the work of the Springer Opera House.
 Since her days as an academy student, Heather appeared at the Springer as a teacher, and a performer, and has appeared on the Springer stage in Peter Pan, Big River, Lakebottom Proper, and Pinkalicious.
 Heather has also enjoyed stage managing at the Springer for A Christmas Carol, A Raisin in the Sun, and Oops, I Tweeted Again.
 Before joining the Springer Academy as the Associate Director, Heather earned a B.S. in Theatre Education from Columbus State University, had the pleasure of working for CLIMB Theatre in Minnesota, and spent an academic year teaching with the Autism HOPE Center.

-Beth Reeves, education coordinator – has performed in several productions here at the Springer Opera House.
-Most recently you may have seen her as Calpurnia in To Kill a Mockingbird, Ms. Andrews in Mary Poppins and Dragon in Shrek: The Musical.
-She received her BSEd in Theatre Education from Columbus State University and is completing her M.Ed. in Theatre Education this fall while working in our Theatre Academy Office and teaching classes for the Academy.
+Beth Reeves, Education Coordinator – has performed in several productions here at the Springer Opera House.
+Most recently you may have seen her as Principl Lynch in Grease, Calpurnia in To Kill a Mockingbird, Ms. Andrews in Mary Poppins and Dragon in Shrek: The Musical.
+She received her BSEd in Theatre Education from Columbus State University and completed her M.Ed. in Theatre Education this Spring.